Sardor-M/Sardor-M/README.md

 **Personal Infos:**

-- 🔭 I’m currently working Front-end Development;
+- 🔭 I’m currently working on Front-end Development;
 - 🌱 Currently, I am learning  React Framework and discovering more of its functions and capabilities;
 - 👯 I am open to collaborate on Javascript and React (on Frameworks);
 - ⚡ Fun fact: I love long distance running and cycling;